scarf-sh/docs/docs/organization.md

 You now need to select a new username as your current username will be converted into an organization and the new username will be the owner of this newly created organization.
 Fill in the other inputs as required.

-Lastly before clicking `Save` be mindfull that all of your account’s packages will be transferred to the organization.
+Lastly before clicking `Save` be mindful that all of your account’s packages will be transferred to the organization.

 That's it you have now converted your account into an organization, the next screen you will see is the organization screen.

 ![Organization page](assets/pics/orgs/organization-page.png)

-Now as previously promted log out and back into your account.
+Now as previously prompted log out and back into your account.
 You will be presented with the following home page just like when you first open your account.
 Do not be alarmed, not all is lost it's just that all your data/packages have been transferred to your new organization.
 ![Welcome to Scarf](assets/pics/orgs/welcome-to-scarf.png)

 To access these you now have access to new menu items in the top right header menu, it will look as follows: